BeanTheAlien/GhostScript/README.md

-This is the home of the GhostScripting language!
+This is the home of the GhostScript language!
 You probably know us as Ghost.